ebennequin/meta-domain-shift/DATASETS.md

 If this doesn't work on your machine, run
 `python -m scripts/datasets/write_tieredimagenet_c.py --input-dir=path/to/ILSVRC2015/Data/CLS-LOC/train --output-dir=where/you/want`
 to write the corrupted dataset explicitly on your disk.
-This process may take a long time to run and will need TB of disk space, but it will bless you with smooth and quick experiments on *tiered*ImageNet-C. To use the corrupted dataset in your experiments, in `./configs/dataset_config.py`, define `DATASET = partial(TieredImageNetC, load_corrupted_dataset=True)`.
+This process may take a long time to run and will need 2.1TB of disk space, but it will bless you with smooth and quick experiments on *tiered*ImageNet-C. To use the corrupted dataset in your experiments, in `./configs/dataset_config.py`, define `DATASET = partial(TieredImageNetC, load_corrupted_dataset=True)`.